Green Cadres: Background

-After Austria-Hungary invaded Serbia in 1914, major European powers entered what became the First World War, driven by imperialistic rivalries.
-Austria-Hungary was allied with Germany—the more powerful partner in the Central Powers.
-The Central Powers were opposed by the Triple Entente, which consisted of the United Kingdom supported by France and Russia.
-Germany saw an opportunity to expand its sphere of influence economically and expand into the Middle East, and used Austria-Hungary and the Ottoman Empire as an overland route towards Mesopotamia.
-Alliance with the Ottomans was also designed to divert Russian resources from Galicia, where Austro-Hungarian forces were battling the Russian Imperial Army.
+After Austria-Hungary invaded Serbia in 1914, the Great powers of Europe entered what became the First World War, driven by imperialistic rivalries.
+Austria-Hungary joined the Central Powers with Germany and the Ottoman Empire, which were opposed by the Triple Entente, which consisted of the United Kingdom supported by France and Russia.
+Germany — the more powerful partner in the Central Powers — saw an opportunity to expand its sphere of influence economically and expand into the Middle East, and used Austria-Hungary and the Ottoman Empire as an overland route towards Mesopotamia.
+The German–Ottoman alliance was also designed to divert Russian resources from Galicia, where Austro-Hungarian forces were battling the Russian Imperial Army.

-Austria-Hungary suffered significant economic hardships due to the war.
-The country had no provisions for a long war and relied on Germany for supplies.
+Austria-Hungary suffered significant economic hardships due to the war — the country had no provisions for a long war and relied on Germany for supplies.
 Severe fuel shortages and food rationing led to demonstrations and strikes.
-Demands for political reforms, such as Austro-Slavism or trialism, were refused and replaced with demands for independence of Slavic peoples living in the Habsburg lands.
+These worsened issues related to ethnic tensions and the political structure of the Habsburg monarchy that had plagued Austria-Hungary since long before the war.
+Demands for political reforms, such as Austro-Slavism or Trialism, were replaced with demands for independence of Slavic peoples living in the Habsburg lands.
 Emperor Charles I proposed federalisation in an unsuccessful attempt to prevent the disintegration of the empire in October 1918.
 The Hungarian government considered this proposal a repudiation of the Austro-Hungarian Compromise of 1867 and declared the end of the dual monarchy.
 The political problems were reflected in the Austro-Hungarian military.
 The government feared upheaval inspired by the October Revolution and demands to end the war even without victory.